TimelineCpp20Interruption

 stopSource

-src.stop_possible() means that src has an associated stop state. src.stop_requested() returns true when src has an associated stop state and was not asked to stop earlier. src.request_stop() is successful and returns true if src has an associated stop state, and it was not requested to stop before.
+src.stop_possible() means that src has an associated stop state. src.stop_requested() returns true when src has an associated stop state and was not asked to stop earlier. src.request_stop() is successful and returns true if src has an associated stop state, which was not requested to stop before.

 The call src.get_token() returns the stop token stoken.
 Thanks to stoken you can check if a stop request has been made or can be made for its associated stop source src.
 The stop token stoken observes the stop source src.